 Alexander's day begins with gum stuck in his hair, followed by more calamities.
 However, he finds little sympathy from his family and begins to wonder if bad things only happen to him, his mom, dad, brother and sister - who all find themselves living through their own terrible, horrible, no good, very bad day.

 In the book, whenever something goes wrong, Alexander vows to move to Australia to get away from everything.
 In the movie, Alexander is an expert in all things relating to Australia.
+Ironically, Ed Oxenbould (who portrays Alexander) is an Australia native.
 See more »

 Was this review helpful to you?